cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 Events & places that end soon will appear first, permanent events and places last.

 ### created
-Sorts the data by the date it is created in the API
+Sorts the data by the date it is created in the API.

 **Example**
 ```